British rockers Muse top Billboard 200 for first time with 'Drones'

-LOS ANGELES (Reuters) - British rockers Muse stormed to the top of the weekly U.S. Billboard 200 album chart on Wednesday, the band’s first time to notch the coveted No. 1 spot.
+LOS ANGELES, June 17 (Reuters) - British rockers Muse stormed to the top of the weekly U.S. Billboard 200 album chart on Wednesday, the band’s first time to notch the coveted No. 1 spot.

 “Drones,” the seventh album from Muse, sold 79,000 albums, 26,000 songs and was streamed 3.3 million times, totaling 84,000 units, according to figures from Nielsen SoundScan.